-of the Department of Nursing is congruent with the mission of the College.
-Access and excellence are hallmarks of the College and the department.
+The mission of the Department of Nursing is congruent with the mission of the College.
+Access and excellence are hallmarks of the College and the Department.
 The faculty agrees that education has the power to positively transform the lives of individuals.
 We are committed to excellence in nursing education.
-Access to a nursing career is increased by providing students a choice of opportunities among its various nursing programs.
+Access to a nursing career is increased by providing students a choice of opportunities among its various nursing programs and courses.

 The department promotes success in a nursing career by assessing the readiness of its graduates throughout the educational experience.
 It is the goal of nursing faculty to ensure that our graduates know success, employ their skills and help enrich their community, our nation and the world.
 We support lifelong learning and embrace career mobility.
 Our licensed graduates can articulate with the AAS and the baccalaureate nursing programs through the newly approved Dual Degree Program in the Department of Nursing.
 Graduates from the AAS program can articulate with the baccalaureate nursing program for one semester until New York State licensure is achieved.

 The programs are congruent with the College’s mission by providing degree programs with clear articulation between them.
 The College has a commitment to students who desire self-improvement, a sound education, an opportunity to develop a personal value system and an opportunity to gain maximum benefits from life experience and from their environment.
 The nursing programs promote this mission by being committed to excellence in nursing education and ensuring that our graduates have the skills to enrich their communities.